caleb531/automata/README.md

 Raised if a direction specified in this machine's transition map is not a valid direction (valid directions include `'L'`, `'R'`, and `'N'`).

+#### class InconsistentTapesException(TMException):

+Raised if the number of tapes defined for the mntm is not consistent with the transitions.

+#### class MalformedExtendedTape(TMException):

+Raised if the extended tape for simulating a mntm as a ntm is not valid.